pskl/pskl.github.io/_posts/2015-07-01-ubuntu-vps.markdown

 ---
 layout: post
-title:  "How to set up Ubuntu VPS for a Rails app using Unicorn and Nginx ?"
+title:  "How to set up Ubuntu VPS for a Rails app using Unicorn and Nginx?"
 date:   2015-06-15 15:15:26
 categories: jekyll update
 ---